erckendall/PUL/README.md

 # Prerequisites

-In order to run the Jupyter notebook, a number of Python packages must first be installed.
-These include matplotlib, numba, pyfftw, and h5py.
-These can be installed from the command line in ubuntu as follows:
+In order to run the Jupyter notebook, a number of Python prerequisites must first be installed.
+The full list of modules required by the main code and the notebook is:

-###### matplotlib
-sudo apt-get install python-matplotlib
+numpy, numexpr, numba, h5py, pyfftw, time, sys, os, matplotlib, math, multiprocessing.

 Note: Errors may be encountered for older matplotlib versions.
-Please ensure you have the latest version: sudo pip install --upgrade matplotlib
+Please ensure you have the latest version: pip install --upgrade matplotlib

-###### numba
-sudo apt-get install zlib1g-dev llvm-3.5-dev

-LLVM_CONFIG=/usr/bin/llvm-config-3.5 sudo -E pip2 install llvmlite

-sudo pip2 install enum34funcsigs numba

-###### pyfftw
-sudo apt-get install libfftw3-dev libfftw3-doc

-sudo pip2 install pyfftw

-###### h5py
-sudo pip2 install h5py